sderosiaux/every-single-day-i-tldr/README.md

 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
 # 19-10-2025
+- https://github.com/henryhawke/ReasonSuite MCP for using logical razors and types of reasoning\.
+An expansion of sequential reasoning mcp\.
 - https://mariozechner.at/posts/2025-08-15-mcp-vs-cli/ MCP vs CLI: Benchmarking Tools for Coding Agents
 > just make a good CLI\.
 It's simpler and more portable\.
 Plus, the output of your CLI can be further filtered and massaged just by piping it into another CLI tool, which can increase token efficiency at the cost of additional instructions\.
 That's not possible with MCPs\.
 # 18-10-2025